epfl-ada/ada-2021-project-bsbv/README.md

     **Why?** We aim to understand relationships (if it exists) between quotes, speakers and domains.

-    **How?** We load the data into PySpark and then join onto the limited climate change dataset from Quotebank.
+    **How?** We load the most important features of all the speakers from Wikidata.

 - News Papers partisan scores